pthu/sahd/docs/words/g-2-l.md

 <div style="padding-left: 22px; text-indent: -22px;">
 <b>A.2 a)</b>
 <span dir="rtl" lang="he">גאל</span>,
  ‘to reclaim as kinsman’ occurs in the Holiness Code (Lev 25) and in the narrative in Ruth 2-4.
 The adjective קרוב in Ruth 2:20, 3:12 places the emphasis on kinship, which is also reflected by the translations of the subst. part. <i>propinquus, proximus</i> (Vg), cf. Num 5:8 and 1 Kgs 16:11 (<span dir="rtl" lang="he">קריב</span> Tg<sup><small>J</small></sup>), where the subst. part. seems to mean little more than ‘relative’.
-It is in Ruth that we find instances of גאל (qal) with an intransitive sense ‘to act as one’s kinsman’ (BDB, 145) in the context of claiming property as inheritance.
+It is in Ruth that we find instances of גאל (<i>qal</i>) with an intransitive sense ‘to act as one’s kinsman’ (BDB, 145) in the context of claiming property as inheritance.
 Since גֹּאֵל appears as a title for someone (e.g. Ruth 3:9, 12, etc.) the relational quality seems to assume priority over the verbal aspect of redemption and is thus the foundation for the subsequent action.
 It is the familial relationship that provides the basis for the obligation or right to claim or acquire property or people, either on behalf of one’s kin or by claiming the inheritance for oneself.
 </div>
 <div style="padding-left: 22px; text-indent: 0px;">
 <b>b)</b>
 The people who can act as גֹּאֵל for someone are listed in Lev 25:49: a man’s uncle, uncle’s son, or anyone left who is of his flesh in his family (i.e. blood-related).
 It is also possible for a man to be without a גֹּאֵל (Lev 25:26, Num 5:8, 4Q251 16:5, cf. CD IX 13-16 based on Num
-5:8 which has בעל rather than גאל), but he may redeem himself (גאל niph.: Lev 25:49) if he has acquired the means to do so, <span dir="rtl" lang="he">כְּדֵי גְאֻלָּתוֹ</span>, (Lev 25:26).
+5:8 which has בעל rather than גאל), but he may redeem himself (גאל <i>niph.</i>: Lev 25:49) if he has acquired the means to do so, <span dir="rtl" lang="he">כְּדֵי גְאֻלָּתוֹ</span>, (Lev 25:26).
 </div>
 <div style="padding-left: 22px; text-indent: 0px;">
 <b>c)</b> In a passage about distribution of wealth the Damascus Document 4Q266 10:i.9 teaches that the community will provide for the [girl] who has no